hwaien/hwaien.github.io/_posts/2015-10-01-technology-selection.md

 ---
 layout: post
 title: Technology Selection
+---

-summary: Think twice before adopting new technologies.
+Think twice before adopting new technologies.
 Always keep your larger business goals in mind.

 ---

 If you work with passionate software professionals who care about their craft, it is inevitable to come across discussions about emerging technologies: